 The amount of credit that can be transferred in either case can be found in section 14 of the Personal Programmes of Study Regulations of the University of Waikato Calendar.

 Transfer credit may count to only one qualification at the University of Waikato.

 Your previous study must be at NZQA Level 5 or above to be considered for credit.

-If you have completed a Bachelors degree at the University of Waikato you may apply to cross credit some of papers towards a second Bachelors degree.
+If you have completed a Bachelors degree at the University of Waikato you may apply to cross credit some of the papers towards a second Bachelors degree.
 If cross credit is awarded, the papers in question are deemed to count towards both the original qualification and the new qualification.
-Normally, no more than one third of a qualification may be cross credited towards a Bachelors degree.
+Normally, no more than one-third of a qualification may be cross-credited towards a Bachelors degree.

 Please contact your Faculty or School of Study for approval if you wish to cross credit papers to another qualification.